Science

 - Grade 9-12

-- Prerequisite: Biology 1 or Biology 1 Honors and completed or concurrently taking Algebra 1A & 1B; Regular or honors Chemistry required course for graduation or Physics
+- Prerequisite: Biology 1 or Biology Honors; completed or concurrently taking Algebra 1A & 1B; regular or honors Chemistry or Physics is a required course for graduation

 Based on the seven core concepts (patterns; cause and effect; scale, proportion, and quantity; systems and system models; energy and matter; structure and function; and, stability and change.
 Topics covered include classification of matter, atomic theory, electron arrangement, chemical bonding, formulas and IUPAC nomenclature, chemical equations, stoichiometry, properties of gases, liquids, and solids, and nuclear chemistry.
 These topics and core concepts will be explored through laboratory techniques, manipulation of chemical quantities and advanced problem-solving techniques.
 Scientific and engineering practices are embedded as a means to learn about specific topics identified for the course.
 Engaging in these practices will help students become scientifically literate and astute consumers of scientific information.
 Coursework requires high competency with Algebra I skills.
 This course is fast-paced, challenging, and requires higher math skills than for Chemistry I.